My Origin Story

 At the time, I thought he was clever and lucky.
 Later, I realised this was how both big and small oligarchs made their fortunes then.
 Those with access to capital borrowed heavily, bought assets like factories, refineries, and land, and watched inflation wipe out their debts.

-But it wasn't just about being smart—it was about having the right connections.
+But it wasn't just about being smart.
+It was about having the right connections.
 These were tough times.
 People were killed over business disputes, and organised crime controlled everything.
 When people talk about the Russian mafia, it's this period, "wild nineties" as we called them.
 I grew up in the middle of it.

 The difference between those who thrived and those who didn't wasn't intelligence, I don't think.
 It was adaptability.
 When the Soviet Union fell, many capable people were left with nothing because they couldn't adjust to the new reality.